 1221.
-The title of PHBA Amateur Supreme Champion will be awarded to any
+The title of PHBA Amateur Supreme Champion will be awarded to any amateur and horse who has won a minimum of three hundred and twenty-five (325) amateur points.

-- 1222.
-At such time as any amateur and horse meets the point requirements for this award, an appropriate award shall be prepared and presented to the amateur at the next annual meeting of PHBA. - 1223.
-The amateur must have earned an Amateur Superior Award in one (1) of the following events: - A. Western Horsemanship; - B. Hunt Seat Equitation; - C. Saddle Seat Equitation; - D. Showmanship at Halter - 1224.
-They must have earned two (2) additional Amateur Superior Awards in amateur performance events. - A. A Superior in ST Longe Line will not apply. - B. A Superior earned in Hunter In Hand will not apply. - C. A Superior in Western Parade will not apply. - 1225.
-They must have earned one (1) Amateur Register of Merit in a fourth amateur performance event. - A. A ROM in ST Amateur Longe Line will not apply. - B. A ROM in Amateur Western Parade will not apply - C. A ROM in Amateur Hunter In Hand will not apply.
+1222.
+At such time as any amateur and horse meets the point requirements for this award, an appropriate award shall be prepared and presented to the amateur at the next annual meeting of PHBA.

+1223.
+The amateur must have earned an Amateur Superior Award in one (1) of the following events:

+B. Hunt Seat Equitation;

+C. Saddle Seat Equitation;

+D. Showmanship at Halter

+1224.
+They must have earned two (2) additional Amateur Superior Awards in amateur performance events.

+A. A Superior in ST Longe Line will not apply.

+B. A Superior earned in Hunter In Hand will not apply.

+C. A Superior in Western Parade will not apply.

+1225.
+They must have earned one (1) Amateur Register of Merit in a fourth amateur performance event.

+A. A ROM in ST Amateur Longe Line will not apply.

+B. A ROM in Amateur Western Parade will not apply

+C. A ROM in Amateur Hunter In Hand will not apply.